RigonMetis/HR_Management_System/README.md

 # HR_Management_System
-Created an HR database through MySQL and ran a query over it.
+>Developed an HR database through MySQL and ran queries over it.

+>Created SQL files for database structure, Data input and queries.

 # Queries Asked:
 1. Query to display the names (first_name, last_name) using alias name "First Name" and "Last Name" from employee table.